sirkhancision/Small-utilities/README.md

 > `update-citra-nightly.sh`: Bash script to download the newest Citra Nightly linux release on Github.

-> `kegel_routine.sh`: Bash script with multiple cronometers for a Kegel exercises routine.
+> `DEPRECATED: kegel_routine.sh`: Bash script with multiple cronometers for a Kegel exercises routine.

+> `kegel_routine.rs`: Rust version of above program, with higher efficiency and just better overall.